andifalk/cloud-security-workshop/initial/ui/README.md

 ![Client main screen](images/unauthorized_client.png)

-This is because our initial client still only sends a basic authentication header to authenticate the request for getting the product list.
-But the product server now requires a JWT token instead.
+This is because our initial client still only sends a basic authentication header to authenticate the request for getting the productEntity list.
+But the productEntity server now requires a JWT token instead.
 This is why we now get a 401 http status error (unauthorized).

 So let's start with fixing this issue by implementing an OAuth2/OIDC client.